-Thanks to a new screen sharing feature called SharePlay, you will be able share your screen with other people on a call, which is great for choosing a movie, browsing through a photo album, or anything else that's enhanced by group discussion.
+Thanks to a new screen sharing feature called SharePlay, you can now share your screen with other people on a call, which is great for choosing a movie, browsing through a photo album, or anything else that's enhanced by group discussion.

-Here's how the new screen sharing feature will work once it's available:
+Here's how the new screen sharing feature works:

 - Launch FaceTime on your iPhone or iPad.

 - Tap New FaceTime and add the contacts that you want to share your screen with, then tap the FaceTime button.
 Alternately, select a recent contact to initiate a video call.

 - When the call has connected, tap the SharePlay button at the top-right corner of the screen in the new control panel.

 - Tap Share My Screen in the dropdown.
 After a three-second countdown, screen sharing should initialize.

 Once FaceTime screen sharing has started, you can navigate to any app that you want to share with the callers.
 A sharing icon will remain in the top-left corner of the screen to indicate that FaceTime screen sharing is active, and you can tap it to reveal the FaceTime control panel.